 Sam: Let me see your knife.
 Dean: What for?
 Sam: So I can gouge my eyes out.
 Dean: It was a beautiful, natural act!
 Sam: That's a part of you I never wanted to see, Dean.

 In Episode 5.15 of Bones, the non-forensic subplot revolves around the sex act described on "page 187" of Brennen's latest book, which is apparently so unique and impressive that Hodgins claims that it could only have come from Angela describing their sex life — and is proven correct.

-The Night Court gang watched a porn tape that was evidence in a case.
-The back of the TV set was to the camera, and they all slowly tilted their heads in the same direction.
+The Night Court gang watches a porn tape that is evidence in a case.
+The back of the TV set is to the camera, and they all slowly tilt their heads in the same direction.

-Christine (covering her eyes) Whatever happened to earning a boy's respect?
+Christine: (covering her eyes) Whatever happened to earning a boy's respect?
+Dan:I respect her.

-True Blood had a sex scene in which a head was tilted (actually, turned 180°).
-Whether it was kinky, YMMV
+True Blood has a sex scene in which a head is tilted (actually, turned 180°).

-Red Dwarf had a variation on this in the infamous "shrinking boxers" scene as Rimmer walks in on Kryten and Lister and entirely misinterprets what's going on.
+A variation on this in the infamous "shrinking boxers" scene, as Rimmer walks in on Kryten and Lister and entirely misinterprets what's going on.
 Headtilting ensues.

-And in "Krytie TV" while Lister and Rimmer are watching the feed from the girl's shower room they start tilting their heads mouth's gaping.
+And in "Krytie TV", while Lister and Rimmer are watching the feed from the girl's shower room, they start tilting their heads; mouthes gaping.

 The Cold Open for a fifth season episode of Law & Order takes place at the tail end of a bachelor party.
 Two of the men comment on a porno off screen.